MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-wdfkd-wdftmffile.md

 ---
-title: wdfkd.wdftmffile
+title: "wdfkd.wdftmffile"
-description: The wdfkd.wdftmffile extension sets the trace message format (.tmf) file to use when the debugger is formatting KMDF error logs for the wdfkd.wdflogdump or wdfkd.wdfcrashdump.
+description: "The wdfkd.wdftmffile extension sets the trace message format (.tmf) file to use when the debugger is formatting KMDF error logs for the wdfkd.wdflogdump or wdfkd.wdfcrashdump."
 keywords: ["wdfkd.wdftmffile Windows Debugging"] ms.date: 05/23/2017
 topic_type: